-Think about how college differs from high school.
-In many colleges, the instructors teach fewer classes and have fewer students.
-In addition, while college students have highly diverse backgrounds, the skills of college students are less variable than in an average high school class.
-In addition, college instructors are specialists in the fields they teach, as you recall from .
-College instructors may design their courses in unique ways, and they may teach about specialized subjects.
-For all of these reasons, college instructors are much more likely than high school teachers to
+Think about how university differs from high school.
+In many universities, the instructors teach fewer classes and may have fewer students.
+In addition, while university students have highly diverse backgrounds, the skills of university students are less variable than in an average high school class.
+In addition, university instructors are specialists in the fields they teach, as you recall from Chapter 7 "Interacting with Instructors and Classes".
+University instructors may design their courses in unique ways, and they may teach about specialized subjects.
+For all of these reasons, university instructors are much more likely than high school teachers to

-- · assign writing,
+· assign writing,

-- respond in detail to student writing,

-- ask questions that cannot be dealt with easily in a fixed form like a five-paragraph essay.
+- respond in detail to student writing, - ask questions that cannot be dealt with easily in a fixed form like a five-paragraph essay.

-Your transition to college writing could be even more dramatic.
-The kind of writing you have done in the past may not translate at all into the kind of writing required in college.
+Your transition to university writing could be even more dramatic.
+The kind of writing you have done in the past may not translate at all into the kind of writing required in university.
 For example, you may at first struggle with having to write about very different kinds of topics, using different approaches.
 You may have learned only one kind of writing genre (a kind of approach or organization) and now find you need to master other types of writing as well.

-What Kinds of Papers Are Commonly Assigned in College Classes?
+What Kinds of Papers Are Commonly Assigned in University Classes?